codem3up/test/UnitTestGuide.md

 To open the Test Explorer click on the Test>Windows>Test Explorer.

 The Test Explorer window has convienient buttons to run all of the tests or an individual test.
-It is best to Run All of the tests whenever changes are made to the code.
+It is best to run all of the tests whenever changes are made to the code.

 ![the Test Explorer window](./UnitTestGuideImages/testExplorer.jpg)